In the general linear equation, y = bx + a, what is the value of b called?

-y = bx + a is called a linear equation, because if we try to plot the graph of the given equation with variables x and y on a graph with axes as X and Y, we would get a line as your result.
+y = bx + a is called a linear equation because if we try to plot the graph of the given equation with variables x and y on a graph, we would get a line as a result.

-Answer: 'b' in y = bx + a is the coefficient of x = slope of the straight line
+Answer: In the given equation y = bx + a, 'b' is the slope of the straight line.

 Let us understand the terms of y = bx + a in detail.

 An equation of degree 1 is called a linear equation and its geometrical representation is a straight line.